ajmcclary/Handwriting-Swift-Demo-macOS/README.md

-# HandwritingApp for macOS using the Vision Framework
+# HandwritingApp (Using the Vision Framework for macOS)

 A native macOS SwiftUI application that provides real-time handwriting recognition using Apple's Vision framework.